alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 although it may reach the pit of your stomach since it is a highly emotional subject.

+### Learning the Easy Way

+There is a reason why people that start programming write their very own implementation of "Hello, world": to learn how things work.

+I have too often seen purported "DevOps engineers" which are just recycled sysadmins: they know how to install Jenkins or set up a Maven repository, they can hack up a few Bash scripts or even venture with some Python, but mostly they are unable to develop good code.
+So I ask myself: where do they think that the "Dev" in "DevOps" comes from?

+If our infrastructure is itself going to be coded, and live in repositories, then we need a little bit more dedication.
+That is what I understand as "DevOps".
+And as it happens,
+the best way to learn to do this is to create the tools from scratch.
+Perhaps you do not need to recreate everything for every project, but at least you should have done

 ## A Most Welcome Third Way

 Are we stuck in an endless loop of emotional arguments, with no rational way out?
+Maybe we can find a compromise between building a custom solution and deploying a third party product, and maybe we can even make it work.

 ### Customizable Solutions